feathersui/feathersui-website/learn/as3-starling/component-validation.md

 ---
-title: Creating a draw() function to validate a custom Feathers component (Starling version)
+title: Creating a draw() function to validate a custom Feathers component (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Validating with draw()
 ---